China National Opera: Productions in China

 CNOH staged La Boheme in Beijing in 1986 with Luciano Pavarotti and later Turandot in the Forbidden City.
 Then in June 2001 came the successful Three Tenors Forbidden City Concert.
 In 2009, CNOH staged Turandot with Zhang Yimou in the "Bird's Nest" Beijing National Stadium, and again in the Taichung Intercontinental Baseball Stadium in Taiwan.

 Tours abroad

 CNOH has toured abroad since its conception, first in socialist countries, then in the west.
 In 1988 CNOH was guest company at the Savonlinna Opera Festival performing Carmen, Madam Butterfly, Verdi's Requiem as well as Chinese-language opera.
 In 2008 CNOH toured America with 10 performances of the original creation Farewell My Concubine (modern opera).
 In the same year CNOH performed Puccini’s Turandot in Cairo Opera House.

+On 24 November 1956, they were on return to China after an opera tour in Latin America/West-Europe.
+During the return flight, ten Chinese members were among those dead in the 1956 Eglisau Ilyushin Il-12 plane crash.